FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-12-24-deploy-a-hugo-static-site-to-azure-with-github-actions.md

 }
 ```

-I added this to my GitHub Secrets as described above with the publish profile in the same way only calling it `AZURE_CDN_CREDENTIALS`.
+I added this to my GitHub secrets as described above with the publish profile in the same way, only calling it `AZURE_CDN_CREDENTIALS`.

 Now we can build the login action using the credentials.